lifeart/async-dom/README.md

 1. Share NDA UI's (user can't copy js logic) / for UI demos
 2. SmartTV -> execute complicated buisiness logic (math) on backend and stream smooth ui
 3. Marketing - > track user experience (websocket can broadcast ui changes for multiple users)
-4. Parallel editing demo -> catch events from 2+ users and apply to single app (edited)
+4. Parallel editing demo -> catch events from 2+ users and apply to single app
 5. Internet of things -> execute app and stream result to any device
+6. DOM rendering time-traveling for JS frameworks debugging
+7. Rendering testing -> if snapshots/chunks are same - UI is good